wrobstory/malort/README.md

 How
 ------
-Malort will read through a directory of .json or flat text files with delimited JSON blobs and generate relevant statistics on each key.
+Malort will read through a directory of .json or flat text files (optionally gzipped) with delimited JSON blobs and generate relevant statistics on each key.
+It uses the Dask libary to parallelize these computations.

 For example, let's look at a directory with two JSON files, and one text file with newline-delimited JSON:
 ```json